 What Is Water Cement Ratio?

 Therefore, the usual tendency is to use too much water that gives a more workable mix, but it doesn’t give sound concrete.
+Too much water results in the segregation of aggregates and give porous concrete of low strength and low density.

 Water-Cement Ratio as per Weight